PKU-Alignment/omnisafe/docs/source/baserl/trpo.rst

 Background
 ~~~~~~~~~~

-**Trust region policy optimization (TRPO)** is an iterative method for policy optimization that guarantees monotonic improvements.
+**Trust region policy optimization (TRPO)** is an iterative method for policy
-TRPO iteratively finds an excellent local approximation to the objective return and maximizes the approximated function.
+optimization that guarantees monotonic improvements.
+TRPO iteratively finds an
+excellent local approximation to the objective return and maximizes the
-To ensure that the surrogate function is a good approximation,
-the new policy should be constrained within a trust region
+approximated function.
+The new policy should be constrained within a trust
-concerning the current policy, by applying KL divergence to measure the distance between two policies.
+region concerning the current policy by applying KL divergence to measure the
+distance between the two policies to ensure the surrogate function is a good
+approximation.

-TRPO can be applied to comprehensive nonlinear policies such as neural networks.
+TRPO can be applied to comprehensive nonlinear policies such as neural
-Based on **Natural Policy Gradient (NPG)**,
+networks.
+Based on **Natural Policy Gradient (NPG)**,, TRPO uses methods like
-TRPO uses methods like the conjugate gradient to avoid the expensive computational cost.
+the conjugate gradient to avoid the expensive computational cost.
+Moreover, it
-Moreover, it also performs a line search to keep policy updating within the fixed KL divergence constraint.
+also performs a line search to keep policy updating within the fixed KL
+divergence constraint.

 .. grid:: 2